 Provision of post-warranty services and technical support by the Contractor to the Equipment shall be agreed upon between the Parties in a separate written agreement.

 Usual wear and tear shall be excepted from warranty.

+The Contractor shall not be liable for defects caused due to modifications of the Equipment:

+not carried out directly by the Contractor; and/or

+without Contractor’s prior approval by the Customer and/or by a third party selected by the Customer.

 BANK GUARANTEES